Chakroun-Anas/turbo-console-log/README.md

 II) Deleting all log messages from the current document

-All it takes to delete the log messages from the current document is to press Ctrl + d in windows/linux or Cmd + d on a MAC
+All it takes to delete the log messages from the current document is to press Ctrl + Alt + d

 ![alt text](https://image.ibb.co/jkoKdS/delete_all_log_messages.gif "Deleting all log messages from the current file")